zfcampus/apigility-documentation/content-validation/validating.md

 }
 ```

-> Note: When a field is defined as being requried and not empty, if those conditions are not
+> **Note**: When a field is defined as being required and not empty, if those conditions are not
 > immediately met, no other validators will be executed and subsequently their messages will not be
 > returned in the response.
+>
+> If you want validators to run even if the data is not present or is empty, toggle the "Continue if
+> Empty?" setting.

 Having one or more validators attached to a field would ensure more rigourous validation of the
 data coming into the system.
-In the following example, the "age" field will have more than 1
+In the following example, the `age` field has more than one validator
-validator that will need to be checked:
+defined:

 ![content-validation-validating-3-validators](/asset/apigility-documentation/img/content-validation-validating-3-validators.jpg)

-And a request that has "age" as both the wrong type and not inside the proper range, also "email"
+In the following request, an `age` value is provided that is both the wrong type and outside the
-is omitted:
+specified range, and the `email` field is omitted entirely:

 ```HTTP
 POST /contact HTTP/1.1